Finding the Best Travel Gifts

 Anke from Fun Traveling With Kids

-I think a Kindle is the best possible gift you can give a traveller.
+I think a Kindle is the best possible gift you can give a traveler.
 I love books and resisted buying a Kindle for a long time, but now that I have one I can’t imagine life without it.

 A Kindle gives you access to unlimited books at your fingertips, without having to lug around heavy books and squish them into your backpack.
 It’s such an incredible gift to be able to take out your Kindle while waiting for a delayed plane or to sip a coffee at a pavement cafe and read a book about the country you’re visiting.
 You can whip it out in a restaurant if you feel awkward having dinner alone, or read it on the beach without getting sand between the pages.
 You can also download lots of classic books for free if you’re on a budget.